-The companion website to California Newsreel’s documentary Race: The Power of an Illusion about race in society, science and history.
-This site contains many online activities, lesson plans, and informative interviews with anthropologists and other scholars.
+The original Public Broadcasting System (PBS) companion website to the groundbreaking California Newsreel’s documentary Race: The Power of an Illusion (2003).
+Like our project, this three-hour documentary explores race from the lens of science and history, and society.
+This site features activities, lesson plans, and interviews with anthropologists and other scholars.

 The companion website to the PBS four-part documentary, Matters of Race, on contemporary United States racial identities.
 The site includes a teacher’s guide for using the documentaries.